dokato/todor/README.md

 > todor::todor_file("path_to_file.R")
 ```

+For more thorough walkthrough check this video-tutorial: https://youtu.be/f4mTYyD2C-8

 # What can it detect?

 By default *TODOr* looks for the following notes: _FIXME_, _TODO_, _CHANGED_, _IDEA_, _HACK_, _NOTE_, _REVIEW_, _BUG_, _QUESTION_, _COMBAK_, _TEMP_.